idugalic/micro-company/README.md

 # microservice-company

 Digital experiences are becoming essential to every business.
 Yet few firms have the organizational structure or technology needed to make good on their promise.
 In fact, research shows that the No. 1 reason for project failure is businesses hardwiring point integrations between individual customer-facing experiences and backend systems.
 It restricts agility and your ability to innovate.

-Instead, what's needed is a unified API strategy.
+Strategic application architects need to establish consistent, holistic approaches that enable the flexibility, scalability and versatility that digital business requires.
+Organizations that delay or fail to implement these new approaches risk falling seriously behind.

 Companies must embrace a new way of projecting themselves in the form of secure, easy-to-consume unified APIs that are easily integrated into a wide range of digital touchpoints.